The historical events are presented in an informal documentary style below

 RFC 2 explained how to write RFCs and added that the Network Working Group "seems to consist of Steve Carr of Utah, Jeff Rulifson and Bill Duvall at SRI, and Steve Crocker and Gerard Deloche at UCLA.
 Membership is not closed"

-The problem with unreliable message delivery on the ARPANET was addressed with the Network Control Program (NCP), which provided a standard method to establish reliable, flow-controlled, bidirectional communications links among different processes in different host computers.
+The problem with unreliable message delivery on the ARPANET was addressed with the Network Control Program (NCP), which provided a standard method to establish reliable, flow-controlled, bidirectional communications links among different processes in different host computers

 The NCP interface allowed application software to connect across the ARPANET by implementing higher-level communication protocols, an early example of the protocol layering concept later incorporated in the OSI model

-NCP was developed under the leadership of Stephen D. Crocker, then a graduate student at UCLA.
-Crocker created and led the Network
+NCP was developed under the leadership of a graduate student at UCLA, Stephen D. Crocker

-Working Group (NWG) which was made up of a collection of graduate students at universities and research laboratories sponsored by ARPA
+Crocker created and led the Network Working Group (NWG) which was made up of a collection of graduate students at universities and research laboratories sponsored by ARPA to carry out the development of the ARPANET software for the host computers

 NCP was discussed in An Official Protocol Proffering RFC 54 and it was finalised and deployed in December 1970, with its Prototypical Implemenatation is described in RFC 55